 Cribbing from Hunter S. Thompson and his iconic book, Fear and Loathing in Las Vegas, progressives bi-coastal war on property owner rights seems like a surreal descent into the fevered imagination of the new left: Capitalist boogeymen everywhere.
 Profit is theft.
 Amazon hurts small business and the working man.
-They’re tired, left wing tropes are endless.
+Their tired, left wing tropes are endless.

 As such, a great, new internal migration is taking place.
 People, their businesses and their money are leaving those places where “progressive” governments seek to strip them of it and moving to locals where, “if you can earn it, you get to keep more of it.”

 The fear of expropriation is real on the part of property owners.
 It is not something imagined or remote.
 Speaking with a New York client recently, he explained how he plans to sell all his rental properties before Mayor Bill de Blasio and his minions can, “seize their buildings and put them in the hands of a community nonprofit.”